Adventures

 Take your yoga practice a step further by embracing your flow in the wilds of the Outer Hebrides.

 By the beach, in a Yoga Hut or from the comfort of your treehouse; let Judith coach you through your yoga practice and feel yourself stretch out every inch of your body as you sink in to a deep sense of relaxation and wellbeing.
 If you’ve never tried yoga before, Judith can offer the perfect introduction to relax and revive.
 Try out Hot Hatha Vinyasa Flow or even a yoga retreat.
-Find Judith on facebook at Yoga For Life Hebrides or at her webpage Yoga For Life.
+Find Judith on facebook at Yoga Hebrides.

 Go trout fishing